Parkinson’s Disease and Caregiving

 Drug Therapy and Research

-It is very important for people with PD and their family caregiver to work closely with their doctor(s) and to seek advice from a Movement Disorders Specialist, who can best manage the more complicated aspects of the disease.
-Over time, physicians add combinations of drugs and more frequent dosing is required as the disease progresses.
-In the more advanced stages, the Parkinson’s drugs provide a shorter time period where each dose is effective in controlling the symptoms.
+It is very important for people with PD and their family caregiver to work closely with their doctor(s) and to seek advice from a movement disorders specialist, who can best manage the more complicated aspects of the disease.
+Over time, physicians add combinations of drugs, and more frequent dosing is required as the disease progresses.
+In the more advanced stages, the Parkinson’s drugs provide a shorter time period when each dose is effective in controlling the symptoms.
 This shortened benefit from each dose is called “wearing off,” and the motor symptoms (and sometimes the non-motor symptoms, such as anxiety) return before the scheduled next dose.
 People with PD need to pay close attention to the times they take their medications and note the length of time the medication helps their symptoms and how long the medication effects last before wearing off.
 This information helps the physician better determine the amount of medication and the schedule for its use.

 As with all medications, side effects can be a problem.
-For some, starting Sinemet may cause dizziness or nausea, and are most severe when the person first begins taking the drug and gradually disappear or lessen with time.
+For some, starting Sinemet may cause dizziness or nausea.
+These symptoms may be most severe when the person first begins taking the drug and gradually disappear or lessen with time.
 Sometimes adding extra “carbidopa” with each tab of Sinemet helps control the nausea.

 For other medications, side effects may appear after several years.
-For example, long-term levodopa use may result in large uncontrollable movements (dyskinesias) or “off” periods where the person becomes frozen (can’t move) until the next dose of medication is taken or a sensory trick is used.
-(Counting out loud, like a march, “One, two, three.”)
+For example, long-term levodopa use may result in large uncontrollable movements (dyskinesias) or “off” periods where the person becomes frozen (can’t move) until the next dose of medication is taken or a sensory trick is used (for example, counting out loud, like a march, “One, two, three.”)
 Another side effect in the more advanced stages and from larger doses of dopaminergic medications are visual hallucinations, where people at first see things in the corner of their visual field.
 Sometimes these hallucinations can be frightening.

 Surgery and Deep Brain Stimulation